None required, but Cultural & Visual Analysis (CHS) is recommended.

-When this course starts, the world will hopefully be in the final stages of one of the greatest global challenges of the past decades, COVID-19.
-Pandemics cause great individual pain and loss, but they also have a profound effect on social and cultural discourses and practices.
-In this course we will study how different pandemics have affected cultures all over the world over time - from Tenochtitlan in 1520 to Wuhan in 2020 - and how a wide variety of cultural constructs, ranging from Renaissance paintings to newspaper cartoons, can be read and researched as historical records of this impact.
+As we have experienced over the past few years, pandemics cause great individual pain and loss, but they also have a profound effect on social and cultural discourses and practices.
+In this course we will study how different pandemics have affected cultures throughout history - from Tenochtitlan in 1520 to The Hague in 2022 - and how a variety of cultural constructs, ranging from Renaissance paintings to newspaper cartoons, can be read and researched as historical records of this impact.

-The first part of the course will focus on six different pandemics: bubonic plague, smallpox, tuberculosis, Spanish Flu, HIV/AIDS and COVID-19 and trace their history through a wide range of images and texts.
-In the second part of the course, we will focus on a number of specific works of art and literature created during various pandemics and discuss how these reflected on individual experience of illness, loss and recovery as well as wider cultural and social contexts.
-We will also look at how cultural histories of pandemics have been written and rewritten over time and, with this in mind, visit and study the Contagious! exhibition at the Rijksmuseum Boerhaave in Leiden.
+The first part of the course will focus on six different pandemics (bubonic plague, smallpox, tuberculosis, 1918 Flu, HIV/AIDS and COVID-19) and trace their history through a wide range of images, texts and objects.
+In the second part, we will focus on a number of specific images and objects created during different pandemics and discuss how they reflect individual experience of illness, loss and recovery as well as wider cultural and social contexts.
+We will also look at how cultural histories of pandemics have been written and rewritten over time.
+The Rijksmuseum Boerhaave in Leiden will play a major part in the second part of the course, which will include a visit to the museum as well as a guest lecture by Dr. Mieneke te Hennepe, the curator of its medical collections.

 This course obviously deals with death, pain, fear, loss and grief, and will touch on subjects like racism and genocide.
-However, do please note that any pandemic also involves hope, resilience and resourcefulness, and can bring about positive changes – these too will be discussed in the course.
+However, do please note that pandemics also involve hope, resilience and resourcefulness, and can bring about positive changes – these too will be discussed in the course.

 Identify a number of major pandemics in (early) modern history and relate these to a number of social and cultural discourses and practices in different societies across the world.

-Identify a number of historical images and texts related to these pandemics and be able to explain how they reflect on the individual experience of the pandemic as well as the social and cultural developments caused by it.
+Identify a number of historical images, texts and objects related to these pandemics and be able to explain how they reflect on the individual experience of the pandemic as well as the social and cultural developments caused by it.

 Understand the various ways in which cultural constructs are involved in the creation of historical narratives of pandemics, in terms of dissemination, framing and reframing, and reception.

-Read images and texts in the context of their period and be able to relate them to wider social and cultural discourses, narratives and practices.
+Read images, texts and objects in the context of their period and be able to relate them to wider social and cultural discourses, narratives and practices.

 Do (historical) research in a number of different archives and databases.